Comic-Con International 2016 Souvenir Book

-The Comic-Con International Souvenir Book is a keepsake full-color trade paperback given FREE to all attendees (while supplies last).
-The book features bios and photos of each year's special guests, plus articles and art created by fans and pros devoted to our anniversary celebrations.
+The Comic-Con International Souvenir Book is a collectible full-color trade paperback given FREE to all attendees (while supplies last).
+The book features bios and photos of this year's special guests, plus articles and art created by fans and pros devoted to our anniversary celebrations.
 It also functions as a kind of "Yearbook" for the show, featuring Eisner Award winners from the past year and current nominees, Hall of Fame inductees, and tributes to those popular arts creators who have passed away in the previous year.
-(The 2015 Souvenir Book, shown here, features an exclusive cover by artist and Comic-Con 2015 Special Guest Michael Cho, celebrating the 75th anniversary of Will Eisner’s The Spirit!)
+(The 2015 Souvenir Book, shown at left, featured an exclusive cover by Michael Cho, commemorating the 75th anniversary of Will Eisner’s The Spirit.)

 As in previous years, Comic-Con is soliciting articles and artwork from professionals and fans alike, based on the anniversaries we’re celebrating this year (see below for a current listing).
 This is your chance to submit something for consideration in the book!

 The deadline for submissions was April 15, 2016.
 Submissions are now closed.

 All art should be in color (although atmospheric black and white art is encouraged, too).
 For complete information on how to contribute, including file formats and technical information, please see the section below marked “How to Contribute Art and Articles.”

 Please note: We cannot accept fiction and photo contributions.
 We are looking for historical nonfiction articles and art pertaining to this year’s anniversary celebrations only.

 If you have a question about the 2016 Souvenir Book, please email us at CCISouvBook@comic-con.org.

 2016 Anniversary Celebrations